mlesicko/custom-homepage/README.md

 # custom-homepage
-A customizable browser homepage for to more easily get to my favorite sites.
+A customizable browser homepage to more easily get to my favorite sites.